dilyanpalauzov/openhab-voltronic-inverter/bundles/org.openhab.automation.java223/README.md

 }
 ```

-This rule above is triggered by an 'ON' state update of an item linked to a detector, and then light a bulb:
+This rule above is triggered by an 'ON' state update of an item linked to a detector, and then lights a bulb:
 **Here really shines the JSR223 for Java: no random 'magic' strings, full auto-completion from your IDE, strongly typed code and no misspelling mistake possible.**

 You can also use automatic injection **in your rule method parameter**.